ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/routing.md

 ### PBR Interfaces

-The **PBR Interfaces** tab contains information about interfaces which have assigned some routing policy on them (used for policy based routing).
-Optionally there is also information about used address-family or status of routing policy.
+The **PBR Interfaces** tab contains information about interfaces which have assigned some routing policy on them (used for policy-based routing).
+Optionally, there is also information about used address family or status of routing policy.

 ![PBR Interfaces](routing/routingPolicy/pbrInterfaces.png)